 That memorable day has been celebrated henceforth to seek the blessings of Goddess Kali to destroy our inner evils.

 Diwali also falls at a time of reaping the Kharif crops- a time when the rice cultivation gives its fruits to the farmers.
 India being an agro-economic society, the significance of the rich harvest gives a new meaning and vigor to the celebrations.

 Diwali is also the Hindu New Year.
 It is the time of the year when Hindu businessmen offer Pujas, start new books of account and pay off old debts to start a new year afresh, a good enough reason alone to indulge in the festivities.

 13. Nachiketa and Yama:

 Another interesting story about Diwali comes from the Kanthopnishads of a small boy Nachiketa who believed that Yama, the God of death was as dark as the Dark night of Amavasya.
 But when he met Yama in person, he was puzzled to see Yama’s calm countenance and dignifies stature.
-Yama explained to Nachiketa that only by passing through the darkness of death, man sees the light of highest wisdom.
-This revelation of the importance of worldly life and significance of death is celebrated as Nachiketa’s enlightenment on Diwali day.
+Yama explained to Nachiketa that only by passing through the darkness of death, man sees the light of the highest wisdom.
+This revelation of the importance of worldly life and the significance of death is celebrated as Nachiketa’s enlightenment on Diwali day.